adelphi-ed-tech/au-courses/content/intro-to-programming_python.md

 on these exercises.
 If you understand the exercises, you will be on track with the course.
 There may be bonus problems that are a little bit more challenging, which are optional.
 You are encouraged to work on the exercises with other students and friends.
+You are not asked to turn in lab assignments.

 Quizzes
 -------